UBC-CIC/Room-Occupancy/client/README.md

    ```
 3. Enter the directory `/room-occupancy/client`, and then run `yarn install`, to install all the required dependencies for the client.
 To learn more about what dependencies are used in the client, refer to the `package.json` file.
 4. To run the client under the development environment, execute the following command `yarn start`.
 5. Ensure your AWS profile is authenticated.
+Follow steps in the management console to authenticate your profile.
+6. After your AWS profile is authenticated, run the command `amplify pull`, to pull the amplify environment from the cloud to your development environment.
+Now check to ensure that there is a file called `aws-exports.js` in the /src directory.
+7. To ensure that there is no discrepancy between the local and CI/CD environments, run `amplify env checkout staging`.

 **Note: To view a list of available scripts, refer to the scripts section below.**